yani-/yani-/README.md

-# Open Source Tools for Everyone
+# Open-source tools for everyone

 Welcome to my GitHub profile!
 Here, I share free, open source projects aimed at making life easier for developers and tech enthusiasts.
 Follow along to get notified about new tools and updates.